prixite/prixite.github.io/README.md

 This repository can also be used a starter template for a Next.js project.
 The code in this repository is free distributed.

+Some interesting things you can learn from this template:
+- Deployment of Next.js static website to Github Pages.
+- Github Workflows
+- CI/CD pipeline setup
+- TypeScript with React.js and Next.js
+- Integration of linters and formatters.

 ## Getting Started

 First, run the development server: